FASTBACK KIA STINGER REVEALED IN EUROPEAN SPECIFICATION

 In its transition from concept to production, Kia’s GT Concept was renamed ‘Stinger’, inspired by the GT4 Stinger concept revealed at NAIAS 2014.
 While the car is a true GT in nature, the Stinger name evokes speed and excitement, two key characteristics found in the production car.

-In Europe, the Stinger will be available with a choice of three engines: a 2.0-litre turbo petrol engine, a powerful 3.3-litre twin-turbo V6, and a 2.2-litre turbodiesel engine – expected to account for the majority of European sales.
+In Europe, the Stinger will be available with a choice of three engines: a 2.0-litre turbo petrol engine, a powerful 3.3-litre twin-turbo V6, and – announced for the first time – a 2.2-litre turbodiesel engine.

 The Stinger is the result of years of impassioned design and development work at Kia.
 Six years after the company revealed its powerful statement of intent in the GT Concept, the Stinger will enter production and go on sale in Europe during the fourth quarter of 2017.

 Turning a concept into a production car is no small feat.
 Kia’s European design studio in Frankfurt – birthplace of the 2011 GT concept – has brought the Stinger to life, overseen by Peter Schreyer, Chief Design Officer of Kia Motors, and Gregory Guillaume, Chief Designer at Kia Motors Europe.

 Guillaume comments, “The Kia Stinger is a true gran turismo, a car for spirited long-distance driving.
 It’s not about outright power, hard-edged dynamics and brutal styling, all at the expense of luxury, comfort and grace.
 The Kia Stinger has nothing to do with being the first to arrive at the destination – this car is all about the journey.
 It’s about passion.”